Visa Inc.: Failed acquisition of Plaid

 On January 13, 2020, Plaid announced that it had signed a definitive agreement to be acquired by Visa for $5.3 billion.
 The deal was double the company's most recent Series C round valuation of $2.65 billion, and was expected to close in the next 3–6 months, subject to regulatory review and closing conditions.
 According to the deal, Visa would pay $4.9 billion in cash and approximately $400 million of retention equity and deferred equity, according to a presentation deck prepared by Visa.

 On November 5, 2020, the United States Department of Justice filed a lawsuit seeking to block the acquisition, arguing that Visa is a monopolist trying to eliminate a competitive threat by purchasing Plaid.
 Visa said it disagreed with the lawsuit and "intends to defend the transaction vigorously."
 On January 12, 2021, Visa and Plaid announced they had abandoned the deal.

 Digital currencies

 On February 3, 2021, Visa announced a partnership with First Boulevard, a neobank promoting cryptocurrency, which has been touted as a means of building generational wealth for Black Americans.
 The partnership would allow their users to buy, sell, hold, and trade digital assets through Anchorage Digital.

 On March 29, 2021, Visa announced the acceptance of stablecoin USDC to settle transactions on its network.

+In September 2026, Visa announced plans to provide companies lending to stablecoin-linked card issuers with additional settlement data, allowing lenders to assess the financial performance of digital-asset-focused fintech companies and card issuers.
+The initiative uses on-chain lending infrastructure and smart contracts to facilitate access to financing.